 There is no significant impact in relation to the transition of HKFRS 9 on the opening balance of non-controlling interests as of 1 January 2018.

-2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued)
+2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued) (a) Adoption of new/revised HKFRSs (continued)

-(i) Classification and measurement of financial instruments (continued)